i-zanis/BankAPP/README.md

 Javafx-sdk-11.0.2\lib\ to the global library.
 VM options: --module-path %java path% --add-modules javafx.controls,javafx.fxml

-Alternatively you use run in gradle without any modifications.
+Alternatively you can use run in gradle without any modifications.
 ![Screenshot](src/main/resources/media/fix_vm_options.png)